 - Nuts & seeds: Choose a variety of your favorite nuts eg. almonds, hazelnuts, pecans, pistachios, walnuts or cashews.
 Or skip the nuts and use seeds like pumpkin seeds or sunflower seeds for a tasty nut-free granola.

-- Chocolate lovers: Stir in chocolate chips or chopped chocolate after the granola has cooled completely.
+- Chocolate lovers: Stir in vegan chocolate chips or chopped chocolate after the granola has cooled completely.

 - Play with flavors: Add ginger, cardamom, all spice, apple pie or pumpkin pie spice or nutmeg in place of or along with cinnamon.
 Sub almond extract for vanilla extract.